daniyel/basic-rest-api/README.md

 # Development

 To install dependencies run `npm i` or `npm install`.
 After that run `npm run dev`.
-All changes will be reload automatically.
+All changes will be reloaded automatically.

 # Testing

-To run test execute `npm run test`
+To run tests execute `npm run test`

 # Swagger API Documentation